Sha’Carri Richardson Stars In Beats Studio Buds Spot, Kanye West’s New Track “No Child Left Behind” Featured

 The commercial and track debuted during Game 6 of the NBA Finals between the Milwaukee Bucks and the Pheonix Suns.
 And if anything the spot proves is that Sha’Carri Richardson deserves to be on the world’s biggest stage and, if we’re being honest, she’s still there no matter what.

-Check out the Sha’Carri Richardson X Beats Studio Pods commercial featuring new heat from Kanye West below.
+Check out the Sha’Carri Richardson X Beats Studio Buds commercial featuring new heat from Kanye West below.

 —